For City and Regional Planning Students

 Q. I heard PennPlanning has a late summer bootcamp to prepare entering students.
 How do I sign up?

-A. Our two-week August bootcamp (August 12th to 23rd) is entirely voluntary, and includes four sessions: (i) Regression analysis and statistics for planners; (ii) Spreadsheet modeling; (iii) Introduction to graphics software for city planning; and (iv) Observing the city: Walking tours of Philadelphia.
+A. Our two-week August bootcamp (August 11th to 21st) is entirely voluntary, and includes four sessions: (i) Regression analysis and statistics for planners; (ii) Spreadsheet modeling; (iii) Introduction to graphics software for city planning; and (iv) Micro-Economics.
 The first two are open to all admitted students.
-The second two are limited to 20 students each, and are on a first-come first-serve basis.
 We’ll be sending out more information on how to enroll in bootcamp activities after April 15th.
 Again, note that bootcamp participation is voluntary.

 Q. Can I start putting together my course program?